Fundamentals

 Host Adapters

-How OXP integrates with VS Code, Cursor, and other IDEs through host adapters.
+How OXP integrates with VS Code, JetBrains, Cursor, Windsurf, and other IDEs through host adapters.

 A host adapter is a small module that bridges OXP into a specific IDE.
 It knows how to install, activate, render, and manage OXP extensions using that IDE's own APIs.
 The adapter is the only OXP-specific code an IDE needs.